samiemostafavi/autoran/docs/mangocomm-e320.md

 boot.bin  u-boot.img
 ```

-Hence, it should be possible to change the contents of the SD card while it is working.
+Hence, it should be possible to transfer the wlan boot files and keep the contents of the SD card while it is working.

 # References